XavierLiuu/homework-1/README.md

     - `.md`(GitHub flavored Markdown)
     - `.pdf`
     - `.html`
-4. `[10 pts]` Create a folder called `/src` and place the script you used to create the reports there
+4. `[10 pts]` Create a folder called `/src` where you will place the `.Rmd` file and any other scripts you used to create the reports.
 5. `[15 pts]` `push` all the above files to this repo.
 Make sure to `commit` your progress throughout the day, and `push` your progress at the end of each day.
 Please note that you will not get credit for this item if you only `commit` and `push` once to the repo.